ChecheRomo96/CPVector/README.md

 If you have questions, suggestions, or comments, you can open an [issue](https://github.com/ChecheRomo96/CPVector/issues) on the repository.

 We hope CPVector proves to be a valuable asset in your cross-platform development projects!

+## To do:

+- Better structure documentatiom
+- Write tutorials page for documentation
+- Unit testing for CMake-Arduino